smartSDH: An Experimental Study of Mechanism Based Building Control: Background and Related Work

-A common goal for those implementing building control is energy-efficiency.
-Chen et al. propose a smart software system that balances the requests from different stakeholders (owners, operators, etc.) and also considers the preferences and locations of individual occupants~\citep{chen2009design}.
+A common goal for those implementing building control is energy-efficiency. ~\cite{chen2009design} propose a smart software system that balances the requests from different stakeholders (owners, operators, etc.) and also considers the preferences and locations of individual occupants.
 The framework enables building control while reducing energy consumption and maximizing occupant comfort.

-In contrast to the above methods for human-building interaction, we propose a different approach.
-At the core of our approach is the design of a mechanism that can find the shared conditions (e.g. lighting and HVAC) that fairly account for all occupants' preferences, and provides rewards to those who are willing compromise on the shared conditions for their co-workers.
+In contrast to the above methods for human-building interaction, we present an experimental study of a different approach.
+At the core of our approach is the design of a mechanism that can find the shared conditions (e.g. lighting and HVAC) that fairly account for all occupants' preferences, and provides rewards to those who are willing to compromise on the shared conditions for their co-workers.
 Additionally, our mechanism can pass on some of the building manager's energy-efficiency incentives onto the building occupants, so they can also experience the benefit of energy-efficiency programs.
 Our framework is centered around a real-time application of a modified VCG mechanism; occupants are asked for their preferences on the shared source, and this information is used to calculate the {social optimum} and allocate rewards.
 The rewards are calculated such that occupants can only benefit from the mechanism, and none of the occupants have any incentive to misrepresent their preferences.